teegre/MPCW/README.md

 |set_skip_limit [count] | skl

-Also, songs that are listed in the history won't be added to the playlist in song or SIMA mode.<br>
+Also, songs that are listed in the history won't be added to the playlist in song or SIMA mode.
 You can set a time limit for song to remain in history.
-By default it's set to 1 month.<br>
+By default it's set to 1 month.
 To do so:

 `clean_freq [num (day(s)|week(s)|month(s)|year(s))]`